Read an interactive and user-friendly version of this guide below.

 As with income, any capital gains you pay will include other money you have earned through assets such as shares or dividends rising in value.

-If you’re a higher or additional rate tax payer, CGT is currently charged at 28%.
-However, as was announced in the spring budget, this will be reducing to 24% from 6 April for the 2024/5 tax year.
-See our article on the spring budget key takeaways for landlords for more information.
+If you’re a higher or additional rate tax payer, CGT is currently charged at 24%, reduced from 28% as of 6 April 2024 for the 2024/5 tax year.

 This is a welcome change and should help those paying tax at the higher rate offset the reduction in the personal tax-free allowance.
 As a simplified example, if you had a £100,000 net gain:

-If you pay income tax at the basic rate, the calculation is a little more complicated.
+If you pay Income Tax at the basic rate, the calculation is a little more complicated.
 Your taxable capital gains (less your personal allowance) will be added to your taxable income.
-If this total falls within the basic rate income tax band, you’ll pay 18% CGT.
-Any amount above the basic rate band will now be charged at 24% from 6 April.
+If this total falls within the basic rate Income Tax band, you’ll pay 18% CGT.
+Any amount above the basic rate band is charged at 24%.

 If you once lived in the property that you currently let, you’re entitled to Private Residence Relief.
 This essentially means you don’t pay CGT for the years you lived there yourself, plus the final nine months that you owned the property, even if it was let during that time.